-The tube forms three main vesicles during the third week of development: the forebrain, midbrain, and rhombencephalon.
+The tube forms three central vesicles during the third week of development: the forebrain, midbrain, and rhombencephalon.
 The prosencephalon gradually divides into the telencephalon and the diencephalon.
 The diencephalon is made up of the following structures:

-The thalamus (from the Greek θάλαμος, “chamber”) is the large mass of gray matter in the dorsal part of the diencephalon of the brain with various functions such as the transmission of sensory signals, including motor signals, to the cerebral cortex, and the regulation of consciousness, sleep and alertness.
+The thalamus (from the Greek θάλαμος, “chamber”) is the large mass of gray matter in the dorsal part of the diencephalon of the brain with various functions such as the transmission of sensory signals, including motor signals, to the cerebral cortex, and the regulation of consciousness, sleep, and alertness.

-The thalamus has multiple functions, it is generally believed to act as a relay station, or hub, transmitting information between different subcortical areas and the cerebral cortex.
+The thalamus has multiple functions; it is generally believed to act as a relay station or hub, transmitting information between different subcortical areas and the cerebral cortex.

 For the visual system, for example, inputs from the retina are sent to the lateral geniculate nucleus of the thalamus, which in turn projects to the visual cortex in the occipital lobe.

-The thalamus is believed to process both sensory information and transmit it: each of the primary areas of the sensory relay receives strong feedback connections from the cerebral cortex.
+The thalamus is believed to process sensory information and transmit it: each of the primary areas of the sensory relay receives strong feedback connections from the cerebral cortex.

 Thalamic nuclei have strong reciprocal connections with the cerebral cortex, forming thalamic-corticothalamic circuits that are believed to be involved with consciousness.
 Damage to the thalamus can lead to a permanent coma.

 The role of the thalamus in the most anterior pale and nigral territories in alterations of the basal ganglia system is recognized but not well understood.

 The contribution of the thalamus to vestibular or tectal functions is almost ignored.
 The thalamus has been thought of as a “relay” that sends signals to the cerebral cortex.